turbo-gecko/Keyboard-Tester/README.md

 - Caps Lock
 - Insert Mode

+The bottom half of the screen displays the scan codes and keyboard status bytes as keys are pressed.

 ## Code
 The program was writtin in Microsoft Quick C (2.5) and developed on an XT (NuXT) computer.
 There are only 2 C files with KB.C being the main program and KB_DEF.C containing constants and the translation tables.

+## Binary
 KB.EXE is included for those who do not want to modify or build the software.
 This was compiled under MS DOS 6.22.

+## Possible New Features
+- Add logging to file
+- Add 101 key layout
+- Add non-US language keyboard layouts (will need help with this one)